 We are interested in learning HOW and WHY graduate students, professional staff, senior administrators, and scholar-practitioners are participating in digital networks for professional development, career growth, digital identity, personal learning, and more.
 Many of our colleagues are writing blogs, joining Facebook group discussions, participating in a weekly Twitter chat, consuming/creating higher ed podcasts, and frequently using hashtags to connect with their peers – but how does this impact our personal and professional practice in higher education?
 If you are digitally connected, in ANY way, we would appreciate your contribution to this research.

 Who Should Participate?

-We welcome members of the Student Affairs and/or Higher Education Community who engage in professional and/or personal development using digital tools and/or social media platforms.
+We welcome members of the Student Affairs and Higher Education Professionals, Practitioners, and Staff who engage in professional and/or personal development using digital tools and/or social media platforms.
 This includes graduate students, professional staff, senior administrators, and/or scholar-practitioners who are part of the post-secondary sector who affiliate with online networks and social media practices.